EasyGithDev/SvgTree/README.md

 go run main.go this is time to said hello world one more time
 ```

-If you want display the frequencies use the -d option like this :
+If you want display the words frequencies use the -d option like this :

 ```sh
 go run main.go -d=f this is time to said hello world one more time